Do you like having a neat yard that is not taken over by weeds?

 1. Locate the Area You Want to be Mulched

 Before you start mulching, you need to first decide which areas you’d like to mulch.
 Some people mulch their entire yards.
 Other people will mulch flower beds.
 While some people just mulch around certain plants.

 You’ll need to decide what areas of your yard need mulch.
 In my experience, flower beds look great when mulched.
 Walkways are great when they are mulched.
 Mulching around trees and shrubs is always a great idea.

 Also, mulching around your plants in your garden is a great idea as well as it helps them to retain moisture.

-So once you have figured out what areas of your yard need mulch, then you are ready to move on to the next steps.
+Once you have figured out what areas of your yard need mulch, then you are ready to move on to the next steps.

 2. Trim the Mulching Area

 You know where you want to apply the mulch, but you need to design the area first.
-I’ve literally mulched an entire backyard before.
+I’ve mulched an entire backyard before.
 We had a bunch of above-ground planters in our yard.

-But if you are mulching smaller areas, like around shrubs, trees, or flower gardens, then you’ll need to design them.
+However, if you are mulching smaller areas, like around shrubs, trees, or flower gardens, then you’ll need to design them.